Skip Navigation

 This course will cover common themes of physics such as mechanics, properties of matter, heat, sound and light, electricity and magnetism, and atomic and nuclear physics.
 Most importantly, this course will promote critical thinking.
 Students will discover that they can comprehend complex material while refining their math skills in a practical way.
 In addition, this course will build students’ competency in the process of scientific investigation and in their ability to distinguish between “good science” and “bad science”.
 Also, students will increase their laboratory safety and experimentation skills through conducting and observing various laboratory experiments.
 Ultimately, each student’s understanding of the Maker of the universe will be strengthened as we view His creation through the eyes of science.

-Advanced Placement Physics 1
+AP Physics 1

 Grades: 11, 12